kiliankoe/pyqdb-api/README.md

 $ python server.py
 ```

-Your MySQL and HTTP basic auth credentials are stored in a file called secrets.json in the project directory.
+Your MySQL and HTTP basic auth credentials are stored in a file called config.ini.
+Duplicate and rename the example and then fill in the details.

 Then you can access the following routes from your app/browser/whatever.